Tips From The Trade: Can Stacked Stone Panels Be Painted Or Stained?

 Painting Your Stacked Stone

 Painting your stacked stone can give it a fresh facelift without having to replace it.
-To modernize your stone, use a latex acrylic stucco paint to give your stacked stone the finished look you’re after.
+To modernize your stone, use latex acrylic stucco paint to give your stacked stone the finished look you’re after.

 Use a paint-mixing tool to mix the paint until you get a uniform color.
-Apply the paint using a heavy nap roller that’s designed for masonry and a paint tray.
+Apply the paint using a heavy nap roller designed for masonry and a paint tray.
 To make sure that all of your crevices are covered, paint those areas using a paintbrush or a sponge.

 Insider Tips

-If you’re staining or painting a large area, then protect your floor by laying down a drop cloth.
+If you’re staining or painting a large area, protect your floor by laying down a drop cloth.
 And for indoor applications, find a non-toxic product or ensure that you have maximum airflow by opening your windows and doors.

 For an even better alternative, turn to MSI for a wide range of natural stone wall tile options.
 The natural stone ledger panels offer a modern appeal that lasts, and you’ll never have to retouch them with paint!
+Excited about adding ledger panels to your home> We'd love to help you bring it to life!
+Chat with us online, visit one of our showrooms, or find an MSI authorized dealer near you for personalized guidance.